Looking for an easy meal idea that comes together in about 30 minutes? You must try these air fryer stuffed peppers.

 Extra-virgin olive oil: The olive oil adds heart-healthy fats to the recipe.

-These air fryer stuffed peppers are so easy to make!
+Making vegetarian stuffed bell peppers in an air fryer is so easy!
 They don’t require you to do tons of chopping, and you can get started on the peppers while the filling cooks to save time.

 First, cut the tops off the peppers and clean out the seeds and membranes.